RealSeek/JKookExample/README.md

 A basic JKook Bot can be developed with this template

+Please use shadowJar

-Stable version of JKook API 0.37.3 is used
+Stable version of [JKook API](https://github.com/SNWCreations/JKook) 0.48.2 is used

-Recommended to use with KookBC 0.17.2
+Recommended to use with [KookBC](https://github.com/SNWCreations/KookBC) 0.26.9